Procurement standard terms and conditions

-2.2 "Contract" means the agreement between the Council and you consisting of these terms and conditions and related Purchase Order but excluding your terms and conditions of sale or supply;
+2.3 "Contract" means the Contract between the Council and You consisting of these terms and conditions and related Purchase Order but excluding Your terms and conditions of sale or supply;

-2.3 "Contract price" means the price exclusive of any applicable Tax, payable to you by the Council as set out in the Purchase Order;
+2.4 "Contract price" means the price exclusive of any applicable Tax, payable to You by the Council as set out in the Purchase Order;

-2.8 "Force Majeure Event" means any cause materially affecting the performance of the Services under the Contract arising from any act, events, omissions, happenings or nonhappenings beyond the parties reasonable control including, without limitation, acts of God, war, riot, fire, flood or any disaster affecting either of the parties but will not mean any labour dispute between you and the your employees, agents or sub-contractors;
+2.9 "Force Majeure Event" means any cause materially affecting the performance of the Services under the Contract arising from any act, events, omissions, happenings or non-happenings beyond the Parties reasonable control including, without limitation, acts of God, war, riot, fire, flood or any disaster affecting either of the Parties but will not mean any labour dispute between You and Your employees, agents or sub-contractors;

 (a) offering, giving or agreeing to give to any servant of the Council any gift or consideration of any kind as an inducement or reward: